-There were sinks available in the dispensary and in the consultation room with hot and cold running water with sanitiser to allow for hand washing and the preparation of medicines.
+There was a sink available in the dispensary with hot and cold running water with sanitiser to allow for hand washing and the preparation of medicines.
 Medicines were stored on the shelves in a generic and alphabetical manner and the shelves would be cleaned when the date checking was carried out.
+The consultation room was kept locked when not in use and was well soundproofed.
+Patient information was stored securely.
+It was clean, tidy and presented in a professional manner.